ISSArt-LLC/ISSArt-LLC.github.io/posts/2019-02-28-how-to-switch-to-iss-art-from-another-software-development-partner.md

 - The software testers make sure that the version of the application received after building the code from the sources is the same as the version the customer has paid for to the vendor.
 - The designer checks whether all the design and interface materials are transferred in formats that are appropriate to work with in the future.

-So, the new provider’s team should apply all of its technical expertise to ensure the successful project transfer.The activities in this area include (but are not limited to):
+So, the new provider's team should apply all of its technical expertise to ensure the successful project transfer.The activities in this area include (but are not limited to):

 - reviewing all the necessary documents;
 - reviewing the code;